-Information Purpose Frequency Annual governance statement which follows the best practice recommended by CIPFA/Solace.
+Information Purpose Frequency Lessons learnt reports To provide a record of learning activities and areas for improvement.
+As and when required from projects.
+Annual governance statement which follows the best practice recommended by CIPFA/Solace.
 To provide a view on how the council has complied with its Code of Corporate Governance.
 Annually with drafts considered by Audit Committee and Management Team.
 Risk management updates To provide a record of major risks facing the council and how it is responding to them.
 6 monthly updates considered by Audit Committee and Management Team.
 Agendas, minutes and reports To provide a record of decisions and information used to reach those decisions.
 In line with meeting schedules.